BWSullivan/dont-panic/README.md

 # Installation
-Clone the repository: git clone https://github.com/BWSullivan/dont-panic Navigate to the project directory: cd dont-panic Install dependencies: [Instructions for dependency installation] Run the application: [Instructions for running the app]
+Clone the repository: git clone https://github.com/BWSullivan/dont-panic Navigate to the project directory: cd dont-panic Install dependencies:
+1) cv2
+2) langchain
+3) tkinter
+4) Install gpt4all GUI from their website: https://gpt4all.io/index.html
+Run the application: `python3 main.py`

 # Usage
-Ensure your device's camera is enabled.
+1) Ensure your device's camera is enabled.
-Open the application.
+2) Run the application.
-Follow the on-screen instructions to start the emotion detection and receive suggestions.